Taekwondo New Zealand Kukkiwon Cup International Open 2026

 -

-Daedo electronic PSS will be used for all graded 5-3, 2-1, black belt.
+Daedo GEN II electronic PSS will be used for all grades 5-3 (age 12+), 2-1 (all ages), black belt (all ages).

 All competitors in these divisions must supply their own Daedo GENII sensor socks.